-CHA will notify a household of the potential termination of tenancy after one year of the household's income exceeding the over-income limit.
-The written notification to the household will state that the household income has exceeded the over-income limit for one year, and that if the household's income continues to exceed the over-income limit for the next 12 consecutive months, the household will be subject to termination of tenancy.
+3- After 24 months of the initial over-income determination, the family still exceeds the over-income limit.
+The written notification to the household will state that the family has exceeded the over-income limit for 24 consecutive months, therefore the family's 2-year grace period expired and the family's tenancy will be terminated.

 If, however, CHA discovers through an annual or interim reexamination that a previously over-income household has income that has dropped below the over-income limit, the household is no longer subject to these provisions.
 The household is entitled to a new 2- year grace period if the household's income once again exceeds the over-income limit.